A note on the unique properties of the Kullback--Leibler divergence for sampling via gradient flows: Introduction

 Despite the widespread use of the KL divergence to derive gradient flows, it is well known that other families of divergences, e.g. $f$-divergences and Bregman divergences, are very flexible and allow to enforce desirable properties such as ability to capture tail behaviour or target the mode \citep{regli2018alpha}.
 The rationale behind the choice of KL divergence is that this divergence leads to Monte Carlo sampling algorithms which do not require knowledge of the normalising constant of the target, and can therefore be implemented in general settings.

 In this note, we show that the Kullback--Leibler divergence is the only divergence within the class of Bregman divergences which leads to a gradient flow which does not depend on the normalising constant of $\pi$.
-This result complements that of \citet[Theorem 4.1]{chen2023sampling} which establishes an equivalent result for the class of $f$-divergences.
+We consider the case in which $\pi$ admits a density w.r.t. a dominating measure, which covers both measures which admit a density w.r.t.
+Lebesgue and discrete measures.
+Our result (Proposition~\ref{prop:main}) complements that of \citet[Theorem 4.1]{chen2023sampling} which establishes an equivalent result for the class of $f$-divergences in the case of measures which admit a density w.r.t.
+Lebesgue.

+Our result covers the case in which the gradient flow of the chosen divergence remains unaltered if the target is multiplied by a constant $c$.
+More generally, one can ask when replacing the target $\pi$ with $c\pi$ leads to equivalent minimisation problems (i.e. minimisation problems with the same minimisers).
+We consider this relaxed requirement in Section~\ref{sec:conditions}.